Cross-Domain Few-Shot Segmentation via Ordinary Differential Equations over Time Intervals: FSS-TIs for CD-FSS

 \subsection{Fine-Tuning and Testing in the Target Domain}

-As described in Sec. \ref{SEC_MO}, for the $K$-shot task, the target-domain fine-tuning and testing processes provide only $K$ samples for each novel category as support information, and these constitute all the information available for training the model during fine-tuning.
+As described in Sec. \ref{SEC_MO}, for the $K$-shot task, the target-domain fine-tuning and testing processes provide only $K$ samples for each novel category as support information.
+These constitute all the information available for training the model during fine-tuning.
 Furthermore, the query images and their corresponding masks used for loss computation are also randomly and automatically generated from these $K$ support samples.
 The specific procedure of target-domain fine-tuning is illustrated in Fig. \ref{FIG_OVERVIEW}.
-To avoid redundancy, we do not repeat the details here, but it is worth noting that during target domain fine-tuning, only the last layer of the feature extraction backbone and the parameters embedded in TTIs are updated.
+To avoid redundancy, we do not repeat the details here.

 In the testing process, for the $K$-shot task, only the same set of support information used in the target domain fine-tuning process is employed (with only $K$ support samples for each novel category).
 This ensures consistency with the requirements of real-world tasks and avoids the need for additional manual annotations.
-However, unlike the target-domain fine-tuning and source-domain training processes, the ODE form \ref{M_EQ3} in TTIs during testing does not require adding random spectral perturbations, i.e., $q^a(t)$ and $q^p(t)$ are defined as follows:
+Unlike the source-domain training processes, TTIs does not add random spectral perturbations during testing and target-domain fine-tuning.

-where $\mathcal{A}(t)$ and $\mathcal{P}(t)$ are the spectra on the current time point, which have been introduced in detail in Sec. \ref{SEC_TFTI} and Sec. \ref{SEC_TSTI}.